 How Pet Groomers Can Prevent Injuries and Accidents

 Even the most experienced, skilled, responsible pet groomers are not immune from the periodic accident, often through no real fault of their own.
-As the old adage goes, "An ounce of prevention is worth a pound of cure."
-So below are some very important tips for preventing pet grooming accidents.
+So, in dog grooming, as the adage goes, "An ounce of prevention is worth a pound of cure."

 Learn from Other Pet Grooming Accidents

 In the past, there have been horror stories related to this profession.
 In 2012, two customers that took their dogs to a Petco in Hawaii sued the store after their pets were allegedly injured.
 There have also been reports of unattended dogs being hanged by grooming loops when they accidentally fell from or attempted to jump off of grooming tables, dogs succumbing to heat exhaustion after being left under too-hot of dryers, and dogs being attacked and severely injured or even killed by other dog customers.

 Chuck Simons, the inventor of pet grooming restraint, the Groomer's Helper, recounted an incident at an unnamed salon during which a dog jumped from a table when he saw his owner outside the salon, crashed through a plate glass window and caused a car accident, resulting in $1 million in total damages.

 These may be extreme, rare examples of the kinds of accidents that can happen in pet grooming salons.
 But this illustrates how important it is for groomers to stay on their toes and be prepared for anything.